simras/CLAP/README.md

 4. Install pyicos (https://bitbucket.org/regulatorygenomicsupf/pyicoteo)

-5. Download mapping indexes and other file, unpack and copy to the folder CAP/resources
+5. Download mapping indexes and other files, unpack and copy to the folder CAP, unpack and make sure folder is called CAP/resources

 6. Set paths in scripts/CAP.sh
-   Mapper: bwa-pssm
+   Mapper: bwa-pssm (find path of executable)
    Mapping index: Set minimum read length for the species in question